 5. You need zero ongoing maintenance

 WordPress requires maintenance.
-Not a lot — maybe 30 minutes a month — but it’s real.
+Not a lot, maybe 30 minutes a month, but it is real.
 Core updates, plugin updates, occasional conflict resolution when updates break something.
 Security is an ongoing concern because WordPress is the most-attacked CMS on the web by volume.

 If you’re building a site for a project, client, or organization that will largely be set-and-forgotten, a static site is more resilient.
 Static HTML files don’t have vulnerability disclosures.
 There’s no PHP version to upgrade.
 No database to back up.